quartiq/miniconf/py/README.md

 Important:

-- `cached()` is the no-side-effect read for already watched subtrees
+- `get()` is the exact leaf read API
+- `track()` is explicit and scoped; cached subtree state exists only inside that scope
+- one `MiniconfClient` tracks at most one retained settings subtree at a time
 - successful `set()` returns `None`; the applied value is published on `settings/#`
 - explicit ACK/NACK replies on `response` are metadata-only
 - the long-lived client keeps `/alive` subscribed and invalidates cached schema/settings when `epoch` or `schema_rev` changes
 - retained `settings/#` without `rev` is ignored everywhere as non-authoritative MM2 traffic
-- retained settings watching is long-lived and uses a burst-settle timeout heuristic
+- tracked subtree entry waits for retained-burst quiescence with a timeout heuristic
 - the raw client does not keep `alive`, schema, or retained subtree watches; it only does exact `GET`/`SET`
 - the CLI frontend lives in [miniconf/cli.py](miniconf/cli.py); the client module stays library-focused